Dennis-The14th-web/Train-Scheduler/README.md

-# Instant-Scheduler
+# Train-Scheduler

-- Is a train scheduler application that incorporates Firebase to host arrival and departure data.
+- Instant Scheduler a train scheduler application that incorporates Firebase to host arrival and departure data.

 - Providing up-to-date information about various trains, namely their arrival times and how many minutes rmain until they arrive at their station.